-The SAM importer and exporter does not support read groups.
-These will be ignored on import and not exported.
+The SAM importer and exporter support the ID, SM, PI and PL read group tags.
+All other read group tags are ignored.
 The SAM exporter writes unsorted SAM and BAM files.

 K.3 SAM Alignment Section

 A few remarks on the exported alignment section: